 - Capital One® SavorOne® Cash Rewards Credit Card

 If the rewards structure of the American Express Gold Card interests you but you’re looking for something with lower fees, consider the Capital One® SavorOne® Cash Rewards Credit Card.
 This credit option comes with no annual fee along with a $150 cash bonus when you spend $500 in qualifying purchases within the first three months.
 Rewards are earned as cash back rather than points – 3% on dining and entertainment, 2% at grocery stores, and 1% on all other purchases.
 If you enjoy the focus on food and entertainment rewards of the Gold Card but prefer a no-fee option, SavorOne may be a good fit.

 The Final Word

-The American Express Gold Card offers a substantial amount of bonus points up front for new cardholders and 4x points earning across dining and grocery shopping paired with 3x reward points for travel.
+The American Express Gold Card offers a substantial amount of bonus points up front for new cardholders and 4x points earning when you dine at restaurants worldwide and shopping at U.S. supermarkets paired with 3x reward points for travel on flights booked directly with the airlines or through amextravel.com.
 The card also offers hotel credits and entertainment benefits, making it a solid all-around reward option.
-However, it also comes with a $250 yearly fee and may not be accepted by all merchants.
+However, it also comes with a $250 annual fee and may not be accepted by all merchants.